jaswingumpella/codevision/PRD.md

 JAX-RS Resources: Find classes or methods annotated with JAX-RS annotations (@Path at class or method, along with @GET, @POST, etc.).
 These indicate RESTful endpoints typically in Java EE or Jakarta EE projects outside of Spring.
 Capture the HTTP method and the URI path from @Path.

 All the above are normalized into a common ApiEndpoint model with fields: protocol (REST, SOAP, SERVLET, JAX-RS), httpMethod (if applicable), pathOrOperation (URI path or SOAP operation name), controllerClass and controllerMethod (the implementing class and method signature).
-These entries are saved in an api_endpoint table in H2 and also added to the JSON snapshot (apiEndpoints list).
+These entries are saved in an api_endpoint table in PostgreSQL and also added to the JSON snapshot (apiEndpoints list).
 A new API GET /project/{id}/api-endpoints returns this list for the UI.

 On the UI side, a new “API Specs” page presents the API catalog.
 It is typically organized into tabs or sections for REST, SOAP, and Legacy (servlets/JAX-RS).
 Each section is a table listing endpoints (HTTP method, URL/path or operation, class, method).
 If OpenAPI spec files were found, the UI shows a link or embedded viewer for the OpenAPI YAML content.
 If WSDL/XSD files were found, a SOAP-specific view lists the services/ports/operations derived from them, and allows the user to view the raw WSDL or a summary (e.g. in a read-only text panel).
 This provides direct access to formal API specifications alongside the code-extracted info.